Postcode:

 Motorsport Mechanics must be able to work quickly and follow correct procedures.
 You’ll need to be safety-focused and have strong attention to detail.
 Communication skills are crucial and you must be able to work as part of a team.
 Motorsport Mechanics may work on weekends or other irregular hours when required.

-There is one course available for people who want to become a Motorsport Mechanic.
+There are 2 courses available for people who want to become a Motorsport Mechanic.

 In Australia, a full time Motorsport Mechanic generally earns $1,150 per week ($59,800 annual salary) before tax.
 This is a median figure for full-time employees and should be considered a guide only.
 As you gain more experience you can expect a potentially higher salary than people who are new to the industry.